jmooring/hugo-docs/content/en/getting-started/directory-structure.md

 Each of the subdirectories contributes to content, structure, behavior, or presentation.

 archetypes
 : The `archetypes` directory contains templates for new content.
-See&nbsp;[details](/content-management/archetypes/).
+See&nbsp;[details](/docs/concepts/archetypes/).

 assets
 : The `assets` directory contains global resources typically passed through an asset pipeline.
 This includes resources such as images, CSS, Sass, JavaScript, and TypeScript.
-See&nbsp;[details](/hugo-pipes/introduction/).
+See&nbsp;[details](/docs/concepts/asset-pipelines/).

 config
 : The `config` directory contains your project configuration, possibly split into multiple subdirectories and files.
 For projects with minimal configuration or projects that do not need to behave differently in different environments, a single configuration file named `hugo.toml` in the root of the project is sufficient.
-See&nbsp;[details](/configuration/introduction/#configuration-directory).
+See&nbsp;[details](/docs/reference/configuration/introduction/#configuration-directory).

 content
 : The `content` directory contains the markup files (typically Markdown) and page resources that comprise the content of your project.
 See&nbsp;[details](/content-management/organization/).

 data
 : The `data` directory contains data files (JSON, TOML, YAML, or XML) that augment content, configuration, localization, and navigation.
-See&nbsp;[details](/content-management/data-sources/).
+See&nbsp;[details](/docs/concepts/data-sources/).

 i18n
-: The `i18n` directory contains translation tables for multilingual projects.
+: The `i18n` directory contains [translation tables](g) for multilingual project.
 See&nbsp;[details](/content-management/multilingual/).

 layouts
 : The `layouts` directory contains templates to transform content, data, and resources into a complete website.
 See&nbsp;[details](/templates/).